 Watch this video from Meg Miller.
 She shows you how to separate the trunks of a fiddle leaf fig bush to eventually shape it into a single stalk tree.

 The Guide to Separating Your Fiddle Leaf Fig Trunks

-If your goal is to take your new fiddle-leaf fig bush to tree shape within the first few months of being home, the first step may be to separate the trunks of two ficus lyrata plants.
+If your goal is to take your new fiddle leaf fig bush to a tree shape within the first few months of being home, the first step may be to separate the trunks of two ficus lyrata plants.

 If you gently move aside the leaves to see the trunk, you’ll most likely see two or more trunks in the same pot!

 After you pull apart the root systems of those stems, you’ll be able to shape your fiddle leaf fig bush into a tree.
 This does take a bit of work and planning, but it’s very doable!

 How a Fiddle Leaf Fig’s Root System Works